(implementation in the EU)

 - in accordance with a 'Technical Arrangement' concluded by the EU and Israel, the postal code and the name of the city, village or industrial zone where production conferring originating status has taken place appear on all proofs of preferential origin issued or made out in Israel;

 The list of non-eligible locations initially made public in August 2012 has been updated further to Israel's move, as of 1 February 2013, to a 7 digit postal code system instead of the 5 digit system used until then.
-A new update is required, as of 1 June 2015, to take account of a number of changes in the postal codes of the non-eligible locations.
+A new update was made available, as of 1 June 2015, to take account of a number of changes in the postal codes of the non-eligible locations.
+Recent new changes of postal codes by Israel require a new update in 2018 of the previous list.

 To be noted: